awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-console.md

 1. On the **CloudTrail events** tab, view related events that CloudTrail analyzed to determine that unusual activity occurred\.
 Note that a filter is already applied for the Insights event name, which is also the name of the related API\.
 The **CloudTrail events** tab shows CloudTrail management events related to the subject API that occurred between the start time \(minus one minute\) and end time \(plus one minute\) of the Insights event\.

-   \.
    As you select other Insights events in the graph, the events shown in the **CloudTrail events** table change\.
-These events help you perform deeper analysis to determine the probable cause of an Insights event, and reasons for unusual API activity\.
+These events help you perform deeper analysis to determine the probable cause of an Insights event and reasons for unusual API activity\.

 1. In the left pane of the details page, choosing the linked **Event source** returns you to the **Insights** page, filtered by that event source\.

-1. To remove the filter and view all CloudTrail events, not just the ones related to the Insights event subject API, choose **X** in the **Enter lookup value** box\.
+1. To remove the filter and view all CloudTrail events, not just the events related to the Insights event subject API, choose **X** in the **Enter lookup value** box\.

 ## Zoom, Pan, and Download Graph<a name="viewing-insight-details-zoom"></a>